Trymzet/send_schedule/README.md

 # send_schedule
-Automating preparing and sending the everyday schedule to my team.
+Automating the preparation and sending daily schedule to my team.